 Home builders that adopt the total cost model to purchasing and operations are guaranteed to save in the long run.
-Here’s a roadmap for getting started
+Here’s a road map for getting started

-Last month in my column, I made what some would consider a radical statement: “The only thing that purchasing on low bid price alone guarantees is that you will never operate by lowest total cost.”
+Last month, I made what some would consider a radical statement: “The only thing that purchasing on low bid price alone guarantees is that you will never operate by lowest total cost.”
 I told the story of Ryan, a purchasing director from a national firm who had to not only give up his ideals, but also set aside his knowledge of the facts of purchasing in order to keep his job.
 He forged ahead with the low-bid-only corporate directive, allowing the company’s senior management to continue deceiving themselves, which, in the process, cost millions.

 There is nothing radical whatsoever about the above statement.
 We are continually confronted by examples of myopic, low-bid tactics (they do not warrant the label “strategies”) that result in greater total cost.
 The impact is occasionally dramatic and obvious, but more often subtle and may not reveal itself without some passage of time.